INGREDIENTS:

 METHOD:

 Heat a pan with 2 tbsp oil.
 Add bay leaves and the ground spices.
 Roast the rice for 4-5 minutes.
-When you smell the nutty aroma of rice when roasting switch off the flame.
-This process gives a good texture to the rice.
+When you smell the nutty aroma of rice, switch off the flame.
+This process gives the rice a good texture.
 Moreover, the rice stays firm and does not break while pressure cooking.

 Heat oil in a pressure cooker.
-Add the sliced onions and slit green chilies.
-Sauté for about 10 minutes till the onions are caramelized.
+Add the sliced onions and slit green chilis.
+Sauté until the onions are caramelized.
 Add ginger-garlic paste and cook until the raw smell disappears.

 Add the mutton and cook till the oil separates from the gravy.
-If the gravy appears too watery cook further till it forms a thick gravy.
+If the gravy appears too watery, cook further till it thickens.

-Add water and combine everything together.
+Add hot water and combine everything.
 Pressure cook up to two whistles.
 Lower the flame and simmer for 2 minutes before turning off the heat.
 Allow the pressure cooker to cool for 3-4 minutes and then release the pressure.
 Remove the lid.

 Gently fluff up the biryani by running a fork around the edges without breaking the rice.
 Allow the biryani to rest for another 5-10 minutes.